 Dennis E. Nixon

-President & CEO, International Bank of Commerce - Laredo, Texas
+CEO of International Bank of Commerce, Laredo, Texas

 As the principal architect behind the unprecedented growth of International Bancshares Corporation and International Bank of Commerce, Dennis E. Nixon is widely recognized as one of the nation’s leading banking authorities and executives.
 Since joining IBC in 1975, Nixon has been instrumental in International Bancshares Corporation’s ranking as the largest minority-owned bank organization in the United States, one of the largest independent banks in Texas and Oklahoma.
 Nixon’s knowledge in all areas of banking was pivotal in the development of IBC’s extensive acquisition and expansion efforts.
 The IBC family of banks has assets of $11.8 billion with hundreds of full-service branches, and hundreds more ATMs, throughout communities in Texas and Oklahoma.

 IBC’s strategic development designed by Nixon and his leadership team is best summed up in the company’s credo, “We Do More.”
 The bank’s outstanding growth and consistent performance with Nixon at the helm is what sets it apart from other institutions.

 Internationally, Nixon was instrumental in the passage of the North American Free Trade Agreement.
 In May of 2008, IBC was recognized with the United States-Mexico Chamber of Commerce’s Good Neighbor Award for the bank’s contribution to the passage of NAFTA on its 15th anniversary.
 Nixon has also been actively involved in the financial development which has occurred between the U.S. and Mexico.